da21510/avl.github.io/principles/remote.md

 * Eating at home is healthier and cheaper.
 * Work clothes not required.
 * Healither interpersonal relationships and family life.
+* Fewer meetings

 ### Right Culture: The Remote Manifesto
+* We naturally attract self-motivated people.
+* Focus on effective written communication.
+Remote work forces people to write knowledge down, rather than have it be repeated over and over again.
+* There is more sharing of knowledge.

 [From GitLab](https://about.gitlab.com/company/culture/all-remote/)